GallagherSecurity/cc-rest-docs/training/README.md

 in to the Command Centre thick clients or run REST queries.

-Operator groups have no effect on access control, so they do not appear in this document again except in TODO_LINK which puts a cardholder in an operator group while setting up a REST client.
+Operator groups have no effect on access control, so they do not appear in this document again except when [creating an operator](#create-a-rest-operator) which puts a cardholder in an operator group while setting up a REST client.
 Operator groups came to the API in 8.50.

 ## Access groups
 Cardholders can be members of any number of access groups.
 An access group can be a member of one